troyth/age-of-the-architect/README.md

 Neanderthal cave architecture

 ### Week 4: Star.Ships
-Using architecture as a cipher to unlock prehistory through stone circles and pyramids from Egypt to Indonesia to the Yucatan to Turkey and Sudan; channeled texts from RA; diffusionism versus convergent evolution; cataclymism versus uniformitarianism; psychotropics; alt-archaeologists; history of religion; Witzel's comparative mythology; Eduoardo Kohn's *runa puma*; the history of Christianity; Frances Yate's Hermeticism; celebrity in the 18th century; Elizabeth Gilbert's *Big Magic*, Vasari's *Lives of the Artists*, Michelangelo's art...
+Using architecture as a cipher to unlock prehistory through stone circles and pyramids from Egypt to Indonesia to the Yucatan to Turkey and Sudan; channeled texts from RA; diffusionism versus convergent evolution; David Rohl's New Chronology of Egypt; cataclymism versus uniformitarianism; psychotropics; alt-archaeologists; history of religion; Witzel's comparative mythology; Eduoardo Kohn's *runa puma*; the history of Christianity; Frances Yate's Hermeticism; celebrity in the 18th century; Elizabeth Gilbert's *Big Magic*, Vasari's *Lives of the Artists*, Michelangelo's art...

 ### Week 5: Cosmic Womb
 Astrobiological accounts of the panspermic origins of DNA in distant galaxies brought to earth through cometary vectors as mainstream science is only beginning to admit; Orion Correlation Hypothesis; extinct meteorites; the Big Bang and the inflation problem; from the closed system obsessions of the cybernetic cipher to the open system dynamics of complexity science; Jenna Sutela's art...